 Students are introduced to the values, knowledge, skills and competencies that are the foundation for safe, evidence-based professional holistic nursing care of adults with common medical and surgical needs.
-In the clinical and lab environment students will use critical thinking, and communication skills to deliver safe, evidence-based care.
+In the clinical and lab environment students will critical thinking, and communication skills to deliver safe, evidence-based care.
 This is the first of two courses designed to teach concepts and principles necessary to perform beginner and intermediate nursing skills for adult patients and the demonstration of competency in the performance of nursing procedures.
-In addition to content in knowledge, judgment, skills professional values within a legal/ethical framework of the professional nurse as a provider of patienthealth care team, and member of the profession.
-Clock hours of lab: 30 centered care, patient safety advocate, member of the
+In addition to content in knowledge, judgment, skills and professional values within a legal/ethical framework of the professional nurse as a provider of patient-centered care, patient safety advocate, member of the health care team, and member of the profession.